14Richa/14Richa.github.io/_posts/2023-06-13-github-actions.md

 ![github action example](https://raw.githubusercontent.com/14Richa/testga/main/githubActionExample.png)

-This workflow is triggered by a push event on the main branch, and it runs a job called "build" that executes four steps:
+Above workflow is triggered by a push event on the main branch, and it runs a job called "build" that executes four steps:

 - checking out the code,
 - setting up Node.js,